-During a professional development course in my first year of PT school, we completed an activity that ranked a list of personal values to determine which 3 values were most important to me.
-I found that my top 3 values were skill, altruism, and creativity.
+In a professional development class during my first year of PT school, we completed an assignment which had me rank a list of 21 values to help us narrow down which three were the most important to me.
+The following is my reflection on the assignment.

 I actually found this assignment very insightful, especially when I discovered what my top three values were.
 I honestly was not too surprised by my rankings, but found myself wondering in what context I should be thinking about these values.
 For example, when ranking the values, should I be considering the importance when I’m at school or at work or should I think about them in the context of being with friends and family.
 For example, values such as religious faith may be of more importance to me when I am with my family.
 I attempted to take a more global perspective rather than just putting myself in one of those contexts.
 My top three were love, wisdom, and a tie for honesty and altruism.

 Reflecting on these values, I have noticed how often I am guided by them in decision-making.
 Especially after taking the Meyers Briggs Personality Test, I am more aware of the fact that I let feelings rather than judgment guide my decisions.
 This is apparent in my values.
 Rather than focusing on wealth, physical appearance, or power, I definitely focus more on how my actions will make others feel.
 I have noticed these values come out when interacting with others who have a more objective way of looking at things.
 I’m usually the one to interject by saying, “Well how do you think that decision will make others feel?” or “Would that be the best decision for everyone?”
 That being said, I also need to listen to the other perspective, such as thinking about what the best decision in regardless of feelings involved.